The "Anxiety" Misdiagnosis: A Case of Mistaken Identity

 My Approach: Pacing & Nervous System Regulation

-While Cardiologists treat the heart rate (Beta-blockers, Salt, Fluid), I treat the Life Impact.
+While Cardiologists treat the heart rate and blood pressure issues (Beta-blockers, Salt, Fluid), I treat the Life Impact

 1. The Psychology of Pacing Pacing isn't just "resting."
 It is a rigorous discipline of energy management.
 We work together to map your "Energy Envelope."
 We identify the cognitive, physical, and emotional costs of your day, and we restructure your life to prevent the "Push-Crash" cycle.